Chhattisgarh: ED arrests IAS officer, 2 others in money laundering case | Law-Order

 - India

-Businessman Sunil Agrawal of the Indramani group and Laxmikant Tiwari, uncle of ''absconding'' businessman Suryakant Tiwari, have also been taken into custody in the morning by the federal agency from state capital Raipur, they said.
+Businessman Sunil Agrawal of Indramani group and Laxmikant Tiwari, uncle of ''absconding'' businessman Suryakant Tiwari, were also taken into custody in the morning by the federal agency from state capital Raipur, they said.

-The three people have been arrested under criminal sections of the Prevention of Money Laundering Act (PMLA) and will be produced before a local court, where the ED will seek their further custody.
+The three persons were arrested under criminal sections of the Prevention of Money Laundering Act (PMLA) and will be produced before a local court, where the ED will seek their further custody.

-Vishnoi, an Indian Administrative Service officer of 2009 batch, is currently working as the CEO of the Chhattisgarh Infotech Promotion Society.
-He was questioned by the agency at its office in Raipur on Wednesday along with few others.
+Vishnoi, an Indian Administrative Service officer of 2009 batch, is currently working as the CEO of the Chhattisgarh Infotech Promotion Society (Chips).
+He was questioned by the agency at its office in Raipur on Wednesday along with a few others.
+The bureaucrat also holds additional charge of managing director of Chhattisgarh State Cooperative Marketing Federation (Markfed) and has earlier served as the director of geology and mining department and MD of Chhattisgarh Mineral Development Corporation (CMDC) in the incumbent Congress government led by Chief Minister Bhupesh Baghel.
+The CMDC undertakes scientific exploration, commercial exploitation and viable trading of minerals in the state.

+The premises of Laxmikant Tiwari, an advocate by profession from state's Mahasamund district, were also covered during the raids.

+Raipur-based Agrawal has been in the coal business for over a decade and apparently has links with senior politicians.

 The arrests came after the agency launched multiple raids in Chhattisgarh on October 11 in a money laundering case linked to alleged illegal levy extorted from coal and mining transporters in the state by a purported nexus of government officials, businessmen and private entities.